 Set up correctly, Adwords can be a profitable way for restaurants to get more diners in the door.
-But Adwords can be a daunting platform for many restaurant managers to get started with.
+But Adwords can be a daunting platform for many restaurant marketers and managers to get started with.

 One of the most common hurdles we come across is how to set CPC bids for restaurant accounts.
 This is often because many people don't know the bid formula for making sure your ads remain profitable.